 This page includes courses of study and their associated instructional resources, including primary sources and scaffolding.
 You can follow a given syllabi with its associated texts and videos at your own pacing.
 I encourage you please to ask questions and to request clarity by leaving comments on the videos.
 I want to help as much as possible, but I do not always know what is still not clear to different lived experiences.

-Click the hyperlink to see the annotated PDF.
+Click the hyperlinks to see the annotated PDFs, which will open in new tabs.

 Aristotle.